ocfl-archive/gocfl/docs/NNNN-gocfl-extension-manager.md

 ## Hook Groups

-Since extensions can be used in different contexts, there are different types of extensions which are separated by the hooks, they are using.
-The following types are defined till now:
+Since extensions can be used in different contexts, there are different groups of extensions which are separated by the hooks, they are using.
+Sorting and Exclusion is configured per hook group.
+This reduces the amount of configuration needed.

 ### Storage Root Hook Groups
 #### `StorageRootPath`